This section has information on Child Benefit if your child no longer lives with you. Check how contributions to their upkeep affects a claim.

 Child benefit payments may continue for longer than 8 weeks even if your kid lives with someone else.
 But, this only applies if you make contributions to the youngster's general upkeep.

 You should be contributing to your child's upkeep by the same amount or more than the benefit payment.
-If so, you could continue to receive payments for more than the regulatory 8 week period.
+If so, you could continue to receive Child Benefit rates beyond the regulatory 8 week period.

 As a rule, upkeep contributions include money for food, clothes, presents, and pocket money.
 It can also include financial assistance to provide them with somewhere to live.